thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 <iframe style="width: 100%; height: 600px" src="http://embed.plnkr.co/74lprkmzUGjT7UWbiyUr/" frameborder="0" allowfullscren="allowfullscren"></iframe>

-> Notice that the *host* `my-fader` element has a purple background.
-When you hide the `my-fader` content children you will see the host background and quickly see the differences between the *host* and the *target* elements.
+> Extra Bonus: the *host* `my-fader` element has a purple background.
+When you hide the `my-fader` content children you will see the host background.
+This was added so you can quickly see the differences between the *host* and the *target* animation elements.

 <br/>
 The beauty of this component-template-animation solution is that the developer decides which